iamedcarl/feedRSS/docs/README.md

 **Objective:** Ability to add new feeds or explore from existing feeds.

-### Phase 5: Popular Article of the Day (.5 day)
+### Phase 5: Latest Articles of the Day (.5 day)

-**Objective:** Once user logs in, it directs to homepage showing popular articles of the day from user's feeds.
+**Objective:** Once user logs in, it directs to homepage showing latest articles of the day from all feeds.

 ### Phase 6: Ability To Save Articles Or Copy Article Link (.5 day)